 We know exactly why your spouse is doing this.
 He or she may actually know how your business works – after all, this is the person you have woken up next to for the past X years – but he or she wants to get more alimony from you.
 If you share children, your spouse might also play the “my spouse is under-earning” card to get more child support.

-Testimony from an expert witness can help the judge and everyone else in the courtroom to have a clear understanding about how your business works and how much money your earning potential allows you to make.
+Testimony from an expert witness can help the judge and everyone else in the courtroom to have a clear understanding of how your business works and how much money your earning potential allows you to make.
 Also, an expert witness can help lend credibility to claims you make about your own business.

 “Whether you are a freelancer or self-employed, testimony from an expert witness can help the judge understand many aspects of your business,” says our experienced alimony attorney in Salt Lake City.
 For example, your spouse may not be aware of this, but there are most likely certain taxes and expenses that are necessary to run your business.
 Therefore, these expenses cannot be viewed as something that can be used for alimony or child support.